rwth-i6/rasr/doc/language_model.rst

 **Caveats**

 Linear vs Log-Linear interpolation:
-This can be switched by setting the boolean parameter ``linear-combination`` that defaults to false.
+This can be configured by setting the boolean parameter ``linear-combination``.
+Default is false (log-linear combination).

 Lookahead LM:
 It is better to use a single (backing off) LM for lookahead purposes by specifying it explicitly either via a separate ``[*.lookahead-lm]`` or by selecting one of the models used in combination: ``lookahead-lm = 1``.
 A somewhat hidden consequence is that the lookahead scores are going to be scaled with the *relative* LM scale, so it's better to set it explicitly to the ''absolute'' LM scale via